dankcuddlybear/zestiso/README.md

 # ZestISO
-ZestISO is a free Arch Linux based OS, as well as a collection of tools to create your own Arch Linux based OS.
-ZestISO makes installing Linux a breeze.
-You can install it on as many devices as you want, and each one will be set-up and ready to go with your favourite software and settings.
+Are you tired of Windows or MacOS being slow and breaking all the time?
+You've probably considered switching to Linux, but you don't know if it's right for you.
+Introducing ZestISO: A free and easy to use Arch Linux based OS.
+ZestISO features an easy to use graphical installer and comes bundled with a desktop environment, basic utilities, networking and device drivers as well as performance and security optimisations.
+It is designed to be small, fast and secure.
+Your data will never be collected or shared, ever.

 ## About ZestISO
 Arch Linux is a highly customisable Linux distribution that aims to keep it simple.
 You install the system yourself from scratch, choosing whatever software packages you need, and configure it afterwards for your specific use case.
 This is a very hands on approach that may not be for everyone.
 It is very time consuming, especially if you need to install it on multiple machines, or if you need to reinstall Arch Linux for some reason.
 It's easy to forget things, and you may find yourself spending more time troubleshooting issues.